Learning Multiscale Non-stationary Causal Structures: Additional Monitored Metrics

 \section{Additional Monitored Metrics}

-In this section we provide additional analysis to better understand the behaviour of the considered methods when we navigate the $(\tau, \mu)$-quadrant. \Cref{subfig:fdr} shows that MN-CASTLE reduces the number of false discoveries returned by baseline models, especially when $\mu \neq 0$.
-On the contrary, in the single-scale stationary case, best $FDR$ values are provided by GOLEM. \Cref{subfig:tpr} tells us that MN-CASTLE is the best in the retrieval of true positives in all cases.
-Moreover, the estimated to true edge set ratio given in \Cref{subfig:nnz} shows that our model tends to slightly overestimate the number of causal connections, while baseline models tend to return sparser causal structures.
-Finally, we plot the fractions of undirected connections given by our model.
-Even though we do not impose any causal ordering during the evaluation phase, we see that our model rarely returns undirected edges.
+In this section we provide additional analysis to better understand the behaviour of the considered methods when (i) we navigate the $(\tau, \mu)$-quadrant keeping the other parameters fixed, (ii) we vary the density of the MN-DAG at a point in the quadrant, (iii) we change the size of the MN-DAG at a point in the quadrant, and (iv) we violate the assumptions of the generative model. \Cref{subfig:shd}, where SHD has been normalized by the number of edges present in the ground truth, refers to the first experimental setting and shows that MN-CASTLE provides the better performances in all settings.
+Additionally, \Cref{subfig:fdr} shows that MN-CASTLE reduces the number of false discoveries returned by baseline models, especially when $\mu \neq 0$.
+On the contrary, in the single-scale stationary case, best $FDR$ values are provided by GOLEM. \Cref{subfig:tpr} tells us that MN-CASTLE is the best in the retrieval of true positives in almost all cases.
+Furthermore, the estimated to true edge set ratio given in \Cref{subfig:nnz} shows that our model is the more accurate in the number of causal connections.
+Finally, we plot the fractions of undirected connections given by our model to check aciclicity of the retrieved structure.

-With regards to causal ordering estimation, here we provide results also for Kendall-$\tau$ statistics.
+With regards to causal ordering estimation, \Cref{fig:co} provides results also for Kendall-$\tau$ (\Cref{subfig:kt}), Spearman's rank (\Cref{subfig:sr}) and nDCG$@5$ (\Cref{subfig:ndcg}) statistics.
 Here, the methodology used is the same as in \Cref{subsec:res-MN-CASTLE}.
-According to this metric, MN-CASTLE outperforms the baseline model in all cases.
-In addition, Kendall-$\tau$ values do not lower as $\tau$ grows and improve as $\mu$ increases.
+According to these metrics, MN-CASTLE outperforms the random baseline model in all cases.
+In addition, the values of the monitored metrics do not lower as $\tau$ grows and improve as $\mu$ increases.